lj970926/weekly-paper-reading/markdown/(USENIX20)Plug-N-PWN.md

 ### 3.3 Experiment

-The author collected 77 most popular OBD-II dongles on Amazon to conduct the experiment.
+The author collected 77 most popular OBD-II dongles on Amazon and 21 companion apps on Google Play to conduct the experiment.
+The author exerted DONGLE-SCOPE on these dongles and apps to find if they have the five identified vulnerabilities:

+* Connection layer authentication.
+* Application layer authentication.
+* Multi access capability.
+* Filter out undefined messages.
+* Over-the-air firmware subverting and extraction.

+With the experiments, the author found that all of these dongles have at least two types of vulnerabilities.

+### 3.4 Case Study